cloudevents/spec/primer.md

 dead-letter queue if the webhook address is unavailable.
 That dead-letter queue should be able to feed events to new actions that the original event emitter never imagined.

+The CloudEvents that are produced and consumed within and across systems trigger behaviors that derive value.
+As such, archiving and/or replaying events can be valuable for debugging or replication purposes.
+However, persisting an event removes the contextual information available during transmission such as the identity and rights of the producer, fidelity validation mechanisms, or confidentiality protections.
+Additionally, persistence can add complexity and challenge to meeting user's requirements.
+For example, the repeated use of a private key for encryption or signing purposes increases the information available to attackers and thereby reduces security.
+It is expected that attributes may be defined that facilitate meeting persistence requirements but it is expected that these will continuously evolve along with industry best practices and advancements.

 ## Architecture